 All Smithsonian museums are wheelchair accessible.
 Special tours can be pre-arranged for those with disabilities.
 Visit www.si.edu for details, including downloadable maps that identify accessible entrances, curb cuts, designated parking and more.
 For questions about disability programs, call (202) 633-2921 or TTY (202) 633-4353.

 The National Theatre is wheelchair accessible and features special performances for the visually and hearing-impaired.
-The theater offers a limited number of half-price tickets to patrons with disabilities.
 For details, call (202) 628-6161.

 Scooters and Wheelchair Rentals

 - Scootaround - (888) 441-7575.
 Scooter and wheelchair rentals available daily, weekly or longer periods of time.
 Take a tour of DC and the National Mall on a mobility scooter.

 - DC Tours - (888) 878-9870.
 Rent a mobility scooter or a manual wheelchair.
 Daily rates.